 Candidate Sourcing and Discovery

-Sourcing is where AI creates the single largest return for TA teams.
-Thirty-two percent of organizations already use AI to automate candidate searches (SHRM, 2025), and that number is growing fast because the impact is immediate and measurable.
+Candidate discovery is where AI creates the single largest return for talent acquisition organizations.
+Speed.
+Scale.
+Both arrive at once.
+Thirty-two percent already use AI to automate candidate searches (SHRM, 2025), and that number is growing fast because the impact is immediate and measurable.

 Pin’s AI sourcing, for example, searches 850M+ candidate profiles with 100% coverage across North America and Europe.
 Database depth matters for TA leaders because it means your team isn’t limited to applicants who happen to be active on one platform.
 Passive candidates, niche specialists, and people who haven’t updated their LinkedIn in two years all become findable.
 For a deeper look at how this technology works, see how AI candidate sourcing operates under the hood.